AchrafKassioui/Learning-iOS-Dev/README.md

 What is it for?
 Its purpose is to be able to call a function without specifically naming the parameter.
 Technically, if a function has a signature in the form of `func greet(name: String)`, then calling the function necessairly requires to specify the name of the parameter, `greet(name: "Achraf")`.

-However, if the definition of the function adds `_` before the name of the parameter, then we can call the function without naming the parameter, `greet("Achraf")`.
+However, if the definition of the function adds `_` before the name of the parameter, then we can call the function without naming that parameter, `greet("Achraf")`.

 ## People I'd like to chat with